 War and Peace, Us and Them

 I am a child of the cold war.
 For many years in my youth my sense of European geography was defined by the divide between East and West.
-The political border between American oriented countries and those that were under the influence of the Soviet Union was as tangible as a mountain chain or an ocean.
-Even more so, because it was a line that you did not want to cross.
+The political border between American oriented countries and those that were under the influence of the Soviet Union was as tangible as a mountain range or an ocean.
+Maybe even more so, because it was a line that you did not want to cross.
 There was nothing but poverty and oppression on the other side.
 Who would want to go there?

-“I hope the Russians love their children too”, sang Sting in the eighties, and that pretty much summed it up.
+“I hope the Russians love their children too”, Sting sang in the eighties, and that pretty much sums it up.
 It was impossible for me to imagine what the people on the other side were like.
 As a child it is hard to make sense of political subtleties and the easiest thing to do was to think of ‘our side’ as the good guys and the ‘other side’ as the bad.
 The political covered up all cultural, religious and linguistic differences that exist in the east as they do in the west.
-Then, in 1989, the Berlin Wall fell and the world witnessed Germans from the east running into the arms of their western counterparts.
+Then, in 1989, the Berlin Wall fell and the world witnessed Germans from the DDR running into the arms of their western counterparts.
 The ‘war’ was over..

 Soon after that, in the beginning of the nineties, former Yugoslavia fell apart.
 While part of Europe pressed on with a political experiment in the form of the European Union, hoping to abolish war on the European continent by increasing economic and political unification, Serbians, Croatians, Albanians and Bosnians fought each other in a war that was as violent as it was confusing.
 Ethnic cleansing, genocide, all the crimes that we in the west imagined was something that belonged to the past, were now taking place very close to home.
 I was 14 years old at the time and again, I could not understand.